 Best Camping Shower for Comfort

 When space, weight, and money are no concern, you can get the very best.
-The Coleman H2Oasis is everything you could ask for: hot water in under a minute, an easy to use ignition system, and it even comes with its own reservoir.
-What it lacks in portability, weighing in at close to twenty pounds, and to keep that water warm you’ll have to feed it miniature propane tanks, which are not cheap.
+The Coleman H2Oasis is everything you could ask for; hot water in under a minute, an easy-to-use ignition system, and it even comes with its own reservoir.
+What it lacks in portability, weighing in at close to twenty pounds, and to keep that water warm, you’ll have to feed it miniature propane tanks, which are not cheap.
 That being said, owning one is a whole lot cheaper than staying in a hotel, or even a campground, with hot showers.

 Why Do You Need a Camping Shower?

-For years you’ve taken camping trips that were a few days or maybe even a week-long, and you just didn’t shower during that time.
-It was part of the experience – everyone smelled a little bit and a layer of grime built up throughout the trip.
+For years you’ve taken camping trips that were a few days or maybe even a week-long, and you didn’t shower during that time.
+It was part of the experience – everyone smelled a little bit, and a layer of grime built up throughout the trip.
 Unless you stay in a relatively fancy campsite at a national park or KOA, you don’t have access to hot running water.
 That was just one of the things you had to go without when camping.
 Fortunately, it doesn’t have to be that way.

 Personal camp showers are relatively portable and will get clean in short order.
 Some models have pump systems that give you home shower quality water pressure, while others rely on gravity and are, at best, a convenient way to pour water over yourself.
 Some models heat the water for you, while others force you to endure a cold shower or require you to heat the water over a campfire before adding it to the shower’s reservoir.
 It’s all about what you need, but all of them will get you clean, which is more important than most campers realize.

 Sleeping bags are a pain to clean; they’re delicate, especially down-filled models, and they take forever to dry out.
 You need to properly fluff them to get any warmth out of them too, so it’s best to wash them as little as possible.
-A sleeping bag liner will help to keep it clean, but even better would be to get yourself clean before climbing inside.
+A sleeping bag liner will help keep it clean, but it would be better to get yourself clean before climbing inside.
 Using a camp shower before you hit the hay will help your undoubtedly expensive sleeping bag last a lot longer.
 You’ll feel much better taking a shower before bed too, which can help you get to sleep faster and have a more restful night.